 We've asked the department and the FBI to provide us with any comments they wish us to consider regarding the report's accuracy and completeness.

-Okay, or the 400 years we might hear back from them.
+Okay, over the 400 years we might hear back from them.

 He said that will allow the DOJ and FBI to submit a formal written letter to be attached to the final report before releasing it.

-So basically they get to cover their CYA, cover their asses and the and the backside of this.
+Okay, so basically they get to cover their CYA, cover their asses and the backside of this.

 We'll update you on the specific timing for the report's release.